Mr-Saikiran/Certificate-Validator/README.md

 Steps :

 1. Copy this to your local server or wherever openssl installed with shell
-2. Run the file sh or ./
+2. Execute this shell script
 3. Give the website name, This prints expiry date
 4. You can go for another website or quit the command with Ctrl + C